-If the Afar plume induced the rotation of Arabia around a nearby pole, then it is understood how the Gulf of Aden and the Red Sea rifts developed after a regional uplift and flood basalt volcanism but still geometrically developed by the new regional stress field and structural inheritance (Autin et al., 2013; Bosworth and Stockli, 2016).
-It also explains why the trace of the rifts intersect within the plume region as the lithosphere in this region was weakened by the hot plume material (François et al., 2018).
+Plume-induced plate rotation settles the facts that regional uplift and flood basalt volcanism shortly preceded rifting (Sembroni et al., 2016) together with the insight that rifting was developed by far field forces and plate kinematics (Autin et al., 2013; Bosworth and Stockli, 2016).
+It also explains why the rifts intersect within the plume region as the lithosphere in this region was weakened by the hot plume material (François et al., 2018).
 Finally, it explains the delayed development of the Main Ethiopian Rift and the late onset of the Afar triple junction by its northwestward propagation, as these were controlled by the slower kinematics of the Somalian plate rather than dynamic forces.
-In this manner, 'active' and 'passive' mechanisms are coupled and have positive feedback, allowing a close occurrence of flood basalt volcanism and continental break-up, alongside a passive style of rifting.
+In this manner, 'active' and 'passive' mechanisms are coupled and have positive feedback, allowing a close occurrence of flood basalt volcanism and continental break-up, alongside passive rifting.